abhigoud098/Inventory-Application/README.md

-# 👋 ShopEase
+# 👋 ShopSavy

 > **Smart, simple shop management — all your stock, orders, and prices in one place.**

 ---

 ### 📝 Description
-**ShopEase** is a lightweight web app for shop owners to manage **products, orders, and inventory** quickly — no notebooks, just a clean dashboard.
+**ShopSavy** is a lightweight web app for shop owners to manage **products, orders, and inventory** quickly — no notebooks, just a clean dashboard.

 ---